Chapter 1: Introduction to Azure

 What is Microsoft Azure?

-Microsoft Azure is a cloud computing platform offering 200+ services (from raw virtual machines to managed AI models) hosted across Microsoft's global network of data centres.
-You pay only for what you use (consumption-based billing), and you can scale resources up or down in minutes without buying physical hardware.
+Microsoft Azure is Microsoft's cloud platform.
+It hosts 200+ services across a global network of data centres, from raw virtual machines to managed AI models.
+You pay for what you use, and you can spin up or tear down resources in minutes.

 Cloud Computing Models